 Mugolio, or Pine Cone Syrup

 - 2 cups (8 oz) young red pine or other pine cones (soft enough to be cut with a knife) *

 - 2 cups (16 oz) organic brown sugar or other brown sugar, just not white which is dry and makes a clear syrup

 - Combine the sugar and pine cones and pack into a quart jar, then allow to macerate (age) for 30 days.
 Put the jars in a sunny place where they will get warm during the day, which will help ward off mold.

 - During the first few weeks of maceration, open the jar occasionally to release carbon dioxide as the mixture will ferment vigorously.
 Shake it occasionally to help it on it's journey.

-- After the maceration is complete, scrape the sugar slush and pine cones into a pot, bring to a boil, then strain and bottle.
+- After the maceration is complete, scrape the sugar slush and pine cones into a pot, bring to a brisk simmer and heat through to melt the sugar, then strain and bottle.
+Discard the cooked cones and thank them for their service.

 - The syrup is stable at room temperature since the fermentation lowers the pH, but will keep the best flavor in the fridge.
 It can also be water bath processed.